microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 ### Checking in to version control

-There are a number of tools to make version control easier such as [GitHub Desktop](https://desktop.github.com/), [Sourcetree](https://www.atlassian.com/software/sourcetree), and [GitKraken](https://www.gitkraken.com/) to name a few.
-For this series I will show only the initial checkin and expect that you already know how to use Git, will use some tool, or will [learn Git](https://try.github.io/).

 To setup your repository locally you can navigate to the directory on your local machine where you want git installed